 But, not all commercial real estate leases are created equally.
 For investors evaluating a potential purchase, it is critically important to understand the two major lease structures used in commercial investment (gross lease and net lease) and their impact on a property’s income and operating expenses.

-In this article, we’ll explain the differences between gross leases and net leases, explain the popularity of triple net leases, and outline what tenants and property owners are responsible for paying for in a triple net lease.
+In this article, we’ll explain the differences between gross leases and net leases, explain the popularity of triple net leases, and outline what tenants and property owners/landlords are responsible for paying for in a triple net lease.